-- 14.3 To help assess the future demand for aggregates this section looks at recent and proposed housing (with associated infrastructure) development and other major infrastructure proposed in the sub region.
+- 16.4 To help assess the future demand for aggregates this section looks at recent and proposed housing (with associated infrastructure) development and other major infrastructure proposed in the sub region.
 Housing, with associated infrastructure, is a significant user of the county's aggregates.
 This is likely to continue over the next decade.
-Table 9 below shows the levels of housing development that are planned for in the district/borough councils' adopted plans.
-Although the plans cover different time periods they give a good indication of the levels of housing development anticipated over the next 10 years at least. - 14.4 Across the area as a whole, some 3,186 new dwellings are planned per annum.
-This figure is likely to rise in coming years as Plans are reviewed in line with the requirements of the National Planning Policy Framework to meet the "objectively assessed need" for housing in the area.
-All of the adopted local plans/core strategies have reviews underway.
-Local government reorganisation has seen the creation of two unitary authorities in Dorset - Dorset Council and Bournemouth, Christchurch and Poole Council.
-Both councils intend to prepare new local plans for the new authority areas.
+Table 10 below shows the levels of housing development that are planned for in the district/borough councils' adopted plans.
+Although the plans cover different time periods they give a good indication of the levels of housing development anticipated over the next 10 years at least. - 16.5 Following Local Government Reorganisation, from April 2019 the district/borough, unitary and county authorities making up Bournemouth, Dorset and Poole have been replaced by Dorset Council and Bournemouth Christchurch and Poole Council.
+Both new authorities have begun preparation of new local plans, although these will not include minerals or waste provision.
+Until the new plans are adopted, or well on the way to being adopted, the existing plans will continue to guide development.
+There have been no new plan adoptions since the last Local Aggregates Assessment, although Purbeck District Council is preparing for Examination in 2019. - 16.6 Across the area as a whole, some 3,186 new dwellings are planned per annum.
+This figure is likely to rise in coming years as the new Local Plans develop, in line with the requirements of the National Planning Policy Framework to meet the "objectively assessed need" for housing in the area.
 Proposed housing and infrastructure requirements will be kept under review in relation to the local aggregates assessment.